TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 25/Proverbs 25.3.md

 ---

-As the heavens for height, and the earth for depth, So the heart of kings is unsearchable.
+As the heavens for height, and the earth for depth, so the hearts of kings are unsearchable.